sanjay900/VIIPER/docs/clients/typescript.md

 - Connection refused / timeout: Verify VIIPER server is running and listening on the expected API port (default 3242).
 Ensure firewall/ACLs allow TCP connections.
 - Unexpected response or parse errors: The VIIPER API uses null-byte (\x00) terminated requests.
 Use the provided SDK helper methods or ensure raw sockets append a null terminator when calling the server.
 - Stream closed unexpectedly: Confirm the device stream was opened (device added and connected) and that the device handler did not time out (default 5s reconnect window).
 Check server logs for reasons.
-- Device not appearing to OS: Remember you must attach the virtual device via USBIP (USB-IP server default port :3241) AFTER you create the device via the API (or enable auto-attach on local host).
 - Use examples: See the repository examples in `examples/typescript/` for working end-to-end samples that demonstrate bus creation, device streams, and cleanup.

 ## See Also